-Splunk user groups are comprised of people located in the same geographical area that want to learn and network with like-minded people that are passionate about what they do.
-Splunk user groups are great for learning about all things Splunk in your local region.
+Splunk User Groups are comprised of Splunk users located within a common geographical location that want to learn and network with like-minded people who are passionate about what they do.

 User groups are not sales channels for Splunk or anyone else participating in the group.
-User groups are aimed at enabling and engaging our existing users.
-Sales pitches, either from Splunk or from partners, should be kept to an absolute minimum.
+They should be focused on content that appeals to the community.

 From the user group website, search for a Splunk user group in your area.
-If one does not exist, the website displays several options.
+If one does not exist, the website displays two options:

 - If you don't want to lead a new group, you can request to be notified when a user group starts in your area.